-- Respondent asserts the State did not show the minor child's environment was injurious to her welfare.
-He first contends the State failed to prove DCFS had probable cause to remove M.B. from respondent's custody from the start.
-Respondent further argues the State failed to prove he (1) did not complete services in a previous case, (2) refused to participate in services in this case, and (3) continued to have a substance abuse problem.
-The State contends (1) any error during the initial shelter care proceedings is moot and (2) the circuit court did not err in finding M.B. neglected. - ¶ 22 When a subsequent adjudication of wardship is supported by adequate evidence, an appeal of the findings made during the temporary custody hearing is generally moot.
+- Respondent first asserts the State failed to prove DCFS had probable cause to remove M.B. from respondent's custody from the start.
+Respondent's argument challenges the temporary custody order, in which the circuit court found probable cause existed for the filing of the wardship petition.
+When a subsequent adjudication of wardship is supported by adequate evidence, an appeal of the findings made during the temporary custody hearing is generally moot.
 In re Edward T., 343 Ill.
 App.
 3d 778, 792, 799 N.E.2d 304, 315 (2003).
 As explained below, the State presented adequate evidence to support the adjudication and disposition in this case.
 Thus, any contention of error regarding the temporary custody hearing and written order is moot.
 Edward T., 343 Ill.
 App.
-3d at 792, 799 N.E.2d at 316.
+3d at 792, 799 N.E.2d at 316. - Respondent further argues the State did not show the minor child's environment was injurious to her welfare.
+She asserts the State failed to prove she (1) did not complete services in the previous case, (2) refused to participate in services in this case, and (3) continued to have a substance abuse problem that created an environment injurious to the minor child's welfare.
+The State contends the circuit court did not err in finding M.B. neglected.

-- ¶ 23 The circuit court's finding of an injurious environment due to respondent's substance abuse was supported by the evidence.
+¶ 26 As to her alleged substance abuse problem, respondent contends the circuit court erred by finding M.B. neglected as a result of her substance abuse.
+However, the court found the State failed to prove that allegation.
+What the court did find was M.B. was neglected based on an injurious environment due to Jerry's substance abuse.
+Respondent does not assert that finding was against the manifest weight of the evidence.
+After reviewing the evidence, we find the evidence was sufficient to support the court's neglect finding based on Jerry's substance abuse.
 While isolated incidents of a parent's drug usage do not necessarily pose a danger to the minor child, "obviously an ongoing pattern of substance abuse can create an injurious environment."
-In re Z.Z., 312 III.
+In re Z.Z., 312 Ill.
 App.
 3d 800, 805, 727 N.E.2d 667, 671 (2000).
-In the previous juvenile case, respondent had failed to successfully complete intensive outpatient substance abuse treatment and tested positive for cocaine in 2016 after he had done inpatient substance abuse treatment.
-In July 2020, respondent tested positive for both cocaine and methamphetamine.
-Respondent himself admitted he used methamphetamine two days before the adjudicatory hearing and used it before the previous hearing as well.
-Respondent further acknowledged he had a substance abuse issue and was "trying to get it back in remission."
-Thus, we find the State's evidence was sufficient to show respondent had a continuing substance abuse problem. - Respondent contends, even if the evidence was sufficient to show he had a substance abuse problem, no evidence was presented to show M.B.'s environment was dangerous to her welfare due to his substance abuse.
-He notes both DCFS investigators testified M.B. appeared healthy when she was taken into custody.
-However, Givens testified respondent seemed impaired during her second telephone conversation with him.
-She described respondent's demeanor as combative and erratic and noted he had trouble concentrating and staying on task.
-Moreover, the circuit court was not required to believe respondent's self-serving testimony he only used illegal substances when M.B. was not around.
+In the previous juvenile case, Jerry had failed to successfully complete intensive outpatient substance abuse treatment and tested positive for cocaine in 2016 after he had done inpatient substance abuse treatment.
+In July 2020, Jerry tested positive for both cocaine and methamphetamine.
+Jerry himself admitted he used methamphetamine two days before the adjudicatory hearing and used it before the previous hearing as well.
+Jerry further acknowledged he had a substance abuse issue and was "trying to get it back in remission."
+Thus, we find the State's evidence was sufficient to show Jerry had a continuing substance abuse problem.
+Moreover, the fact M.B. appeared healthy when she was taken into custody does not preclude a finding of abuse.
+Givens testified Jerry seemed impaired during her second telephone conversation with him.
+She described Jerry's demeanor as combative and erratic and noted he had trouble concentrating and staying on task.
+Moreover, the circuit court was not required to believe Jerry's self-serving testimony he only used illegal substances when M.B. was not around.